Skip to main content

 Essentials The Important Stuff Academic guidance and regulations EC Self Cert FAQs

-On the self-certification request form, assessments will be available to select for extensions from two working days prior to the original coursework submission deadline and until two working days afterwards.
+Assessments will be available to select for extensions on the self-certification request form from two calendar days prior to the original coursework submission deadline and until two calendar days afterwards.

-Please note: The self-certification option is not available for every type of assessment and can only be used for a five working day extension for eligible coursework.
-Please read the Self-Cart FAQs below for further details on how and on what timescales you can submit a self-certification request, and what assessments fall in scope for self-certification.
-If the assessment you are wanting to apply a self-certification for is not in scope for self-certification you will need to submit either a standard EC or PREC request as applicable.
+Please note: The self-certified short extensions option is not available for every type of assessment and can only be used for seven calendar day extension for eligible coursework.
+Please read the Self-Certified short extensions FAQs below for further details on how and on what timescales you can submit a self-certification request, and what assessments fall in scope for self-certification.
+If the assessment you are wanting to apply a self-certification for is not in scope for self-certification you will need to submit either a standard AA (for relevant coursework) or PREC for exams request as applicable.

-The Frequently Asked Questions (FAQs) below explain a number of important aspects relating to Self-Certification for Exceptional Circumstance requests:
+The Frequently Asked Questions (FAQs) below explain a number of important aspects relating to Self-Certified short extension requests:

-You can request and keep track of your self-certification requests through RISIS.
-To make a request for a five working day self-certification extension you will need to follow these steps:
+You can request and keep track of your self-certified short extensions requests through RISIS.
+To make a request for a seven-calendar-day self-certified short extension you will need to follow these steps:

 1. Log in to the RISIS portal

-2. Go to the ‘Exceptional Circumstances’ under ‘Actions’
+2. Go to the ‘Assessment Adjustments’ under ‘Actions’

 3. To apply select the ‘new self-certification request’ button and follow the guidance on the form page.